qingpeng9802/Experimental-COVID-19-Prediction-US/README.md

 ### Normalization Method 2 (total MSE=0.007158, Iran excepted)
 <img src="./figs/resultlogi.png">

+By 3/28, The slowing down date of the US is about 4/15.

 ## Logistic Method
 Use `curve_fit(logistic_func, x, y)` to fit each country's time series.
 The Day is `From 500 Day`.
 `Mid`: sigmoid's midpoint